spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 ## FAQs

-### Performance/Growth Review General FAQs
+### Performance/Growth Potential Review General FAQs

 * **Why does this matter to me?** <br>
 The Talent Assessment involves all team members and managers.
     * Team Members are assessed according to [performance](/handbook/people-group/talent-assessment/#what-is-performance) and [growth](/handbook/people-group/talent-assessment/#what-is-growth).
-Team Members should be prepared to have a conversation with their manager about their performance and growth in **December/January** each year. <br>
+Team Members should be prepared to have a conversation with their manager about their performance and growth potential in **December/January** each year. <br>
     * Managers assess their team members' [performance](/handbook/people-group/talent-assessment/#what-is-performance) and [growth](/handbook/people-group/talent-assessment/#what-is-growth).
 Managers attend calibration meetings in which team members' ratings are discussed and evaluated to ensure consistency and minimize bias.
-Once the program closes, managers are responsible for communicating Performance/Growth Factor to team members.<br>
+Once the program closes, managers are responsible for communicating Performance/Growth Potential Factor to team members.<br>

 * **How does this impact the way I work at GitLab?**
-    * [The Performance Assessment](/handbook/people-group/talent-assessment/#what-is-performance) is an evaluation of your performance against [job family responsibilities](/handbook/people-group/talent-assessment/#job-family-responsibilities-and-functional-competencies) and [GitLab competencies](/handbook/people-group/talent-assessment/#gitlab-competencies) and [Growth](/handbook/people-group/talent-assessment/#what-is-growth) is evaluated against the 4 pillars of Growth.
+    * [The Performance Assessment](/handbook/people-group/talent-assessment/#what-is-performance) is an evaluation of your performance against [job family responsibilities](/handbook/people-group/talent-assessment/#job-family-responsibilities-and-functional-competencies) and [GitLab competencies](/handbook/people-group/talent-assessment/#gitlab-competencies) and [Growth](/handbook/people-group/talent-assessment/#what-is-growth) is evaluated against the 4 pillars of Growthm Potential.
 Both can help you determine strengths and improvement areas that you can apply in your day to day work/way you work.<br>

 * **How does this impact the teams I lead?**
     * As a manager, you assess your team members' [performance](/handbook/people-group/talent-assessment/#what-is-performance) and [growth](/handbook/people-group/talent-assessment/#what-is-growth).
 Managers attend calibration meetings in which team members' assessments are discussed and evaluated to ensure consistency and minimise bias.
-Once the program closes, managers are responsible for communicating Performance/Growth Factor to team members.<br>
+Once the program closes, managers are responsible for communicating Performance/Growth Potential Factor to team members.<br>

 * **Who I can reach out to in supporting me during Talent Assessments for my team?**
     * You can reach out to your manager or your [aligned People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division). <br>